Leonardo Bonucci: Inter Milan

 Bonucci started his career in the youth ranks of his hometown club Viterbese but was loaned to Inter Milan in the summer of 2005.
 He played a number of pre-season friendlies for the Inter first team.
 He then became a member of the Inter U20 team.

 On 14 May 2006, Bonucci made his Serie A debut in the last match of the 2005–06 season, in a 2–2 away draw against Cagliari, which was Inter's 3,500th competitive match.
 On 7 July 2006, Inter bought Bonucci outright.

 He played his first Coppa Italia match against Messina on 9 November 2006 when he came off the bench for Fabio Grosso in the 86th minute.
-Bonucci featured in two more Coppa Italia games for Inter that season when he was brought on for the substituted Walter Samuel at half-time during the quarter final second leg match against Empoli, and as a starter in the semi final second leg tie against Sampdoria.
+Bonucci featured in two more Coppa Italia games for Inter that season when he was brought on for the substituted Walter Samuel at half-time during the quarter-final second leg match against Empoli, and as a starter in the semi-final second leg tie against Sampdoria.

 In January 2007, Inter sold 50% of Bonucci's registration rights to Treviso, along with 50% of the registration rights for fellow Primavera team-mate Daniel Maa Boumsong.
 At that time Bonucci was tagged for a peppercorn fee of €500.
 Bonucci subsequently remained at Inter until 30 June 2007 while Maa Boumsong returned from Treviso where he spent the first half of the season on loan.
 During Bonucci's last season with the Inter's youth side, he won the Campionato Nazionale Primavera (the national youth league title).

 Treviso and Pisa

 On 1 July 2007, Bonucci and Maa Boumsong formally became players of Treviso after their loan contract back to Inter had expired, as well as the renewal of the co-ownerships in June 2007.
 At Treviso, Bonucci made 20 starts in 27 Serie B appearances as one of the regular starters.

 In June 2008, among the other Inter youth products, Bonucci was the only player that was bought back from Treviso.
 However, he was loaned back to Treviso for the 2008–09 season.
 According to a Treviso filing named Tabella N°5 – circolare Co.Vi.So.C. prot.
 N°4051.4/GC/pc del 11 maggio 2005 in their 2007–08 financial report, Bonucci was sold for a €700,000 fee.

-Bonucci played 13 Serie B matches for Treviso before leaving for another Serie B struggler Pisa on loan.
+Bonucci played 13 Serie B matches for Treviso before leaving for another fellow Serie B side Pisa on loan.